OilerNetwork/pitchlake-launcher/README.md

 1. Stop all services (Ctrl+C in the terminal)
 2. Run `docker compose down -v` to remove all stored data
 3. Run `docker compose up` to start with a fresh state

-Note: Reseting the state is likely to cause issues with the nonce of your wallet.
-Argent maintains the wallet nonce in the cache, while Juno will expect the nonce to be 0.
-To reset the nonce, check the troubleshooting section.
+4. Reset the Argent wallet nonce
+  - When resetting the state, Juno will expect the account nonce to be 0, but Argent maintains the latest nonce in its cache.
+Therefore the Argent cache needs to be cleared.
+  - To confirm that there's a nonce mismatch, check Juno's logs while sending a tx.
+An error DEBUG log indicating a nonce mismatch should appear (`Invalid transaction nonce of contract at address`)
+  - To reset the nonce, follow these steps:
+    1. Right-click on the Argent extension window and select "Inspect"
+    2. Click on the "Console" tab
+    3. Type `chrome.storage.session.clear()` and press Enter
+    4. Unlock your wallet and try again

 ### Pitch Lake components have been updated
 When you fetch the latest changes from the submodules (using `git submodule update --remote`), you'll need to rebuild the docker images for the components that have been updated: